pymc-devs/pymc-examples/examples/mixture_models/dirichlet_mixture_of_multinomials.myst.md

 Unsurprisingly, the DM outclasses the multinomial by a mile, assigning a weight of nearly 100% to the over-dispersed model.
-We can conclude that between the two, the DM should be greatly favored for prediction, parameter inference, etc.
+While the ``warning=True`` flag for the multinomial distribution indicates that the numerical value cannot be fully trusted, the large difference in ``elpd_loo`` is further confirmation that between the two, the DM should be greatly favored for prediction, parameter inference, etc.

 +++